Pet Pals: Marco Polo's Code

-Pet Pals: Marco Polo's Code (Cuccioli - Il codice di Marco Polo), also released simply as Pet Pals, is a 2010 Italian 3D computer-animated children's film directed by Sergio Manfio and Francesco Manfio, from a screenplay by Sergio, Francesco and Anna Manfio.
+Pet Pals: Marco Polo's Code (Cuccioli - Il codice di Marco Polo), also released simply as Pet Pals, is a 2010 animated children's film directed by Sergio Manfio and Francesco Manfio, from a screenplay by Sergio, Francesco and Anna Manfio.
 Produced by Gruppo Alcuni, Marco Polo's Code is based on the Pet Pals animated children's television series.
 It was released in Italian cinemas on 22 January 2010.
 A sequel, titled Pet Pals in Windland, was released on 27 March 2014.

 Premise

 The Pet Pals, armed with a hint of magic, must combine their strengths when the evil Crow Witch tries to drain the canals of Venice.